Permanent Values

 they do, (46-49).

-human beings are equal at birth, and opportunities for development must be
+value.
+All human beings are equal at birth, and opportunities for development must

-provided to all according to their talents and capacities for work; all due must
+be provided to all according to their talents and capacities for work; all due

-be fully paid for the work.
-The same law, without discrimination, must be followed
+must be fully paid for the work.
+The same law, without discrimination, must be

-to establish a meritocratic society in which an evaluative standard of personal
+followed to establish a meritocratic society in which an evaluative standard of

-abilities serves as a yardstick, without intervention.
-The standard by which a judgment
+personal abilities serves as a yardstick, without intervention.
+The standard by

-or decision is made should not be based on money and superior connections.
+which a judgment or decision is made should not be based on money and superior

 All is not fair in love and war, “Allah

 enjoins you to do justice, (16-90).
-Justice is a very important value; it is indispensable
+Justice is a particularly important value;

-black, and white people without any discrimination.
-Their status in society
+brown, black, and white people without any discrimination.
+Their status in

-shall be determined by how responsibly they do their duties, and not by acquiring
+society shall be determined by how responsibly they do their duties, and not by

-money or power.
-“They shall all be requited fully according to the quality of
+acquiring money or power.
+“They shall all be requited fully according to the

 Knowing the law and breaking it is a crime